SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2013-10-01-getting-started-with-unity-a-review.markdown

 ###### Cons:

-- Overly technical without explaining why you would use each feature.&nbsp; more of a do as I say style of writing (which if that’s how you like learning, great)
+- Overly technical without explaining why you would use each feature.  more of a do as I say style of writing (which if that’s how you like learning, great)
 - Sections are bunched together in a very mashed up type of way – I would have expected separate sections for a lot of the content to give it more meat but a lot of (important) things are left to either the imagination or just skimmed over.
 - The book is very short for what the goal of the book was, or is just trying to hard to get everything in without explaining everything.